SimVascular/svFSIplus/Code/Source/README.md

   ```

 The Fortan `USE` command provides access to all the variables defined in a module.
 Almost all of the svFSI Fortran procedures have
-a `USE COMMOD` command that provides access to all of the global varaibles (about 90) defined in the `COMMOD` module.
+a `USE COMMOD` command that provides access to all of the global variables (about 90) defined in the `COMMOD` module.
 For example
 ```
       SUBROUTINE CONSTRUCT_uSOLID(lM, Ag, Yg, Dg)